Szmydlo/Image-Annotation/README.md

 4. Up-/Downsampling of the number of vertices

 ## Current state:
-Apps follows mouse stroke and draws polygon based on mouse movement with vertices marked (some of the vertices are removed by dummy sampling for now).
+Apps follows mouse stroke and draws polygon based on mouse movement with vertices marked.
+User chooses if the polygon should be convex or concave.
+Polygon is then downsampled to wished number of vertices.
 Created polygon can be moved (dragged) or adjusted (by dragging one of the vertices)

 ## How to run:
 1. Clone the repository